scrouthtv/adventofcode/05/README.txt

  - numprint: where I wrote a library to actually print the number in the end
  - numprint_test: testing that library

+ - qwarray: where I wrote a library that naively implements a valid-sized list of qwords

  - file0: the first attempt at the task

 Some test files: